zyzek/LEAPs/content/leaps/leap-7.md

 ### 6. Security Module (10%)

 100,000,000 Lyra are allocated to security module stakers.
-The Security Module is designed to secure Lyra's traders and liquidity providers in the event that the protocol becomes insolvent and cannot fulfil its obligations to traders or LPs.
+The Security Module is designed to secure Lyra's traders and liquidity providers in the event that the protocol becomes insolvent and cannot fulfil its obligations.
 This will become especially important in V2 when positions are not fully collateralized.

 ### 7. Token Liquidity (5%)